-One of the most frequent questions I get about yoga in early pregnancy is about the safety of the embryo, in particular if you have already gone through the heartbreak of a miscarriage.
+One of the most frequent questions I get about yoga in early pregnancy is about the safety of the embryo or foetus, in particular if you have already gone through the heartbreak of a miscarriage.
 And even if this is your very first pregnancy, your mind is immediately focused on the growing baby and its safety - and it is therefore our first concern to ensure this.

-The first trimester is when your body adapts to the hormonal changes as the baby develops rapidly.
-This period is vital for the formation of your little one.
-Exercise in early pregnancy has been linked to a wide range of health benefits, including:
+During pregnancy, your body adapts to the hormonal changes as the baby develops rapidly.
+This is vital for the formation of your little one.
+Exercise in pregnancy has been linked to a wide range of health benefits, including:

 Reduced morning sickness